AyaHusein2001/Fly-Now/README.md

 # Flight Booking System

-A web-based application for booking flights, built with HTML, CSS, JavaScript (frontend), and Flask (backend).
+A responsive web-based application for booking flights, built with HTML, CSS, JavaScript (frontend), and Flask (backend).
 The system provides different features for visitors, customers, and admins, leveraging SQLAlchemy and SQLite for database management.

 ## Table of Contents